Olokor/main-ikekohub/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Olokor-Dev_0 License - see the LICENSE file for details.

 ## Support